donotturnoff/htmlc/README.md

 If `-v` is set, verbose output will be produced

 If `-a` is set, a prompt will be displayed before overwriting a file

+`-e` specifies a regex used to exclude certain files.
+Several regexes can be specified using several `-e`s